camptocamp/c2cgeoportal/doc/integrator/caching.rst

 Headers
 -------

-By default the statuc elements will be cached for 10 days by the browser.
+By default, the static elements will be cached for 10 days by the browser.

 To change this value for the whole application, change in the ``vars.yaml`` file the ``vars/default_max_age`` value. ``0`` will mean ``no-cache``.
 The specified value is in seconds.

 For the services it will be 10 minutes.
-To change this value add the following structure in the ``vars.yaml``:
+To change this value, add the following structure in the ``vars.yaml``:

 .. code:: yaml